Health Information Exchange Oversight

 Information on the entities (HIO and HDI) who have successfully completed the application process and been issued a Certificate of Authority to operate in Minnesota as an HIE Service Provider.

-Information on how to apply for a Certificate of Authority to operate as an HIE Service Provider in Minnesota.
-This page also includes information on applications currently being reviewed by the MDH and the HIE Oversight Advisory Review Panel as well as archived applications.
+Information on how to apply for a Certificate of Authority to operate as an HIE Service Provider in Minnesota as well as public hearing information for current applications under review.

 To view the PDF files, you will need Adobe Acrobat Reader (free download from Adobe's website).